 Co-ownership comes in many guises.
 The four most common are joint tenancy, tenancy in common, tenancy by the entireties, and community property.
 In joint tenancy, the owners hold the property under a single instrument, such as a deed, and if one dies, the others automatically become owners of the deceased's share, which does not descend to his heirs.
 Tenancy in common has the reverse rule: the survivor tenants do not take the deceased's share.
 Each tenant in common has a distinct estate in the property.
 The tenancy by the entirety and community property (in community-property states) forms of ownership are limited to spouses, and their effects are similar to that of joint tenancy.
-These concepts are discussed in more detail in relation to real property in Chapter 34 "The Transfer of Real Estate by Sale".
+These concepts are discussed in more detail in relation to real property in (Reference mayer 1.0-ch34 not found in Book).